More about The Banjo Lesson

 The Banjo Lesson is an 1893 oil painting by African-American artist Henry Ossawa Tanner.
 It depicts two African-Americans in a humble domestic setting: an old black man is teaching a young boy – possibly his grandson – to play the banjo.

 The painting was Tanner's first accepted entry into the Paris Salon, and has been held by Hampton University since 1894.
-The may be the first painting by an African American to paint other African Americans in a realistic, "genre" style of painting, in which scenes or events from everyday life are chosen for contemplation, including ordinary people engaged in common activities.
+It is possibly the first painting by an African American to depict other African Americans in a realistic, "genre" style of painting, in which scenes or events from everyday life are chosen for contemplation, including ordinary people engaged in common activities.
 The painting has elements of American Realism and of French Impressionism.

 The painting refuted widely held stereotypes held by white people in the United States in the 1890s, by presenting African Americans outside of those stereotypes.
 There was no caricature, no expectation that the subjects were trying to entertain, no hint that the people in the painting were dangerous, or fawning or lacking intelligence.
 This was radical for the era.